-The new Emergency Department opened its doors January 3, 2010.
+The Emergency Department opened its doors January 3, 2010.
 This modern facility boasts 20 treatment rooms equipped with state-of-the-art technology as well as some of the luxuries of home.
 The department also features a Primary Stroke Center certified by the Joint Commission, behavioral health treatment area, designated critical care treatment room and family waiting area.

 About Our Staff